neticdk/k8s-workshop/simple-kubernetes/README.md

 kind-control-plane   Ready    control-plane   94m   v1.25.3
 ```

-if you look for the docekre container constituting the node:
+if you look for the docker container constituting the node:

 ```console
 $ docker ps